Type

 Moken, Guardians of the Sea

-The partnership with the Moken of the Surin Islands
+The partnership with the Moken people of the Surin and Ra islands

-Training young Moken people at the collection centre
+Training young Moken people at the collection center

 Moken Guardians of the Sea: Safeguarding Oceans from Plastics with Local Fishermen Communities in Thailand